Wings and Waves Waterpark Review & Deals!

 If you do not plan to swim yourself, you can get a dry pass for $10 per person.
 This can help save money, if you are going just to watch the kids primarily.

 Plan your visit around one of their discount times.
-Current promotions include:
+Find a list of promotions and discounts here.

 If you are from the Oregon area, be sure to check your local library for free passes.
 For example the Washington County library system offered cultural passes that you could use for the waterpark (but only from June through September, so check back for next years summer season).
 You will need to be a library card holder in good standing to use this offer.